The following post on things to do in Ecuador is authored by Isabella.

 Or if you prefer to stay in town (remember that the city center is at about 1 hour from the airport) I would suggest the hotel Casa Aliso, a boutique hotel in the heart of the trendy neighborhood of La Floresta.

-This is how I would organize my 7 days in Quito.
+That is how I would organize my week in Quito.
 However, if you could stretch it to 2 weeks, I am offering a couple of add-on options…

 Add on Option 1 – Extension to the Galapagos Islands

-One of the most interesting ecosystem in the world, which is very delicate and in much needs of conservation good practice in order to be kept preserved.
+One of the most interesting ecosystems in the world, which is very delicate and in much need of conservation good practice in order to be kept preserved.

 It is a paradise indeed for nature lovers and conservation advocates.

-You can either join a cruise which cost approximately from $800 USD for an economic 3 days cruise to an outrageous $8000 USD for diving cruises, it all depends on what kind of itinerary and boat you choose.
-There are a lot of last minute deals either online or a local travel agency.
+You can either join a cruise that cost approximately $800 USD for an economic 3 days cruise to an outrageous $8000 USD for diving cruises, it all depends on what kind of itinerary and boat you choose.
+There are a lot of last-minute deals either online or through a local travel agency.